jakobes/xalbrain/doc/index.rst

-.. beatadjoint documentation master file, created by sphinx-quickstart on Fri Sep 12 10:27:56 2014.
+.. cbcbeat documentation master file, created by sphinx-quickstart on Fri Sep 12 10:27:56 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to beatadjoint's documentation!
+Welcome to cbcbeat's documentation!
 =======================================

 Contents: